-This mirrors driver licensing with doesn’t allow a 16-year-old who just passed their driver's license for cars to drive a bus full of kids, a tractor-trailer loaded with nuclear waste, or a motorcycle.
+This mirrors driver licensing which doesn’t allow a 16-year-old who just passed their driver’s license for cars to drive a bus full of kids, a tractor-trailer loaded with nuclear waste, or a motorcycle.

 NOTE: The “Class Z” exists so that nearly anyone can purchase a muzzle-loading firearm as long as they can show they understand how to operate it by passing a VERY minimal test.
 This is to satisfy the 2nd amendment while leaving the licensing system to fully regulate other firearms with more rigor.

 - Initial certification: All licensing would require periodic retesting (psychological, technical, and practical) depending on the class of weapon involved.
 Psychological: Testing for psychological stability.
 Technical: Understanding how to store/secure, maintain, and operate the weapon(s).
 Practical: Marksmanship, and/or proficiency testing.

 As with vehicles, there would be different class licenses to cover different class weapons.
 It would go something like (this is not absolute) the following:

 - Class Z) Can be obtained at any gun store, or licensed gun seller with two forms of valid photo ID and a crash course followed by a simple 10 question test on technical aspects of owning and operating the weapon.

 - Class A) Bolt action rifles below a certain caliber, and breach action shotguns: